inery-blockchain/inery-testnet-faucet-tasks/README.md

 npm run rpc-example
 ```

-if the message like this after running npm run rpc-example, your transaction has been executed on blockchain.
+if the message like this after running, your transaction has been executed on blockchain.

 ![](https://i.imgur.com/wgzd9eD.png)

-### Fixing Error
+### 3. Fixing

 Thanks to: [alteregogi](https://github.com/alteregogi)

 #### Error : Serialization time limit 15000us exceeded:

 Change max-transaction-time to more than 15000 in your config.ini

 ```
 nano ./inery-node/inery.setup/master.node/blockchain/config/config.ini
 ```